ngugimuchangi/alx-higher_level_programming/0x05-python-exceptions/README.md

 # 0x05.
 Python - Exceptions
 0. Function that prints elements of a list and handles IndexError and ValueError
-1. Function that prints an integer and handles ValueError
+1. Function that prints an integer and handles ValueError and TypeError
 2. Function that prints integers in a list and handles IndexError and ValueError
 3. Function that carries out divison of two numbers and handles ZeroDivisionError
 4. Function that divides two numbers and handles: